MiguelRegueiro/MyNobaraDotFiles/README.md

 * Configured for **Nobara Linux**, but most parts are portable to other GNOME/Fedora-based systems.
 * Always back up critical configs like `/etc/fstab` before editing.

----

-Would you like this saved as a `README.md` file now?